Kysic/CompleteMasterPassword/README.md

 Recommendations :
 - Do not used without a tool to store your master password ciphered and lock by another password or credentials.
 - This extension is a compromised between security and ease of use.
-I supposed to be safer to have this extension installed and a master password than no master password.
-But it's certainly most secure to have a master password without this extension or better, not to store any password in firefox or thunderbird.
+It supposed to be safer to have this extension installed and a master password than no master password.
+But it's certainly more secure to have a master password without this extension or better, not to store any password in firefox or thunderbird.
 - Use a randomly generetad masterPassword, or at least not the same as for your personnal email account by example.